unicode-org/icu4x/components/datetime/README.md

 This API provides necessary functionality for formatting date and time to user readable textual representation.

 [`DateTimeFormat`] is the main structure of the component.
-It accepts a set of arguments which allow it to collect necessary data from the [`DataProvider`], and once instantiated, can be used to quickly format any date and time provided.
+It accepts a set of arguments which allow it to collect necessary data from the [data provider], and once instantiated, can be used to quickly format any date and time provided.

 ## Examples